mar-yan24/msk-warp/README.md

 **Forward pass:** Save pre-step state, set ctrl from PyTorch tensor, run `mjw.step()` for N substeps, return (qpos, qvel) as PyTorch tensors.

-**Backward pass:** Uses a hybrid analytical + tape + finite-difference approach:
-1. Compute `d(loss)/d(qacc)` analytically from the semi-implicit Euler integration equations
-2. Solve `M * grad_qfrc = grad_qacc` using MuJoCo Warp's forward mass matrix solve (`mjw.solve_m`)
-3. Compute the **dynamics Jacobian** `∂qacc/∂qpos` and `∂qacc/∂qvel` via finite differences through `mjw.forward` — this captures gravity, Coriolis, and mass-matrix state-dependence
-4. Use a Warp tape through `fwd_actuation()` only to get `d(loss)/d(ctrl)`
-5. Propagate state gradients backward through substeps using both the Euler chain and the FD dynamics Jacobian
+**Backward pass:** Three modes, selected by env flags:

+1. **Tape-all** (default) — records all substeps under a single `wp.Tape()`, then backpropagates through the full physics pipeline.
+The custom MuJoCo Warp build provides smooth contact autodifferentiation (differentiable distance/position/frame for supported geometry pairs) and Newton solver implicit differentiation, so gradients flow through contact dynamics. ~2-3x forward cost per substep.
+2. **Tape-per-substep** (`tape_per_substep: true`) — tapes each substep individually and chains gradients.
+Lower peak GPU memory, same accuracy as tape-all.
+3. **FD Jacobian** (`use_fd_jacobian: true`) — finite-difference dynamics Jacobian + analytical Euler backward + mass-matrix solve.
+Costs `nq+nv+2` forward calls per substep.
+Now optional for supported geometry types (tape-all provides the same gradients).
+Useful for debugging, A/B comparison, or unsupported geometry types (box/mesh).

 `WarpSimStep` accepts `(ctrl, qpos_in, qvel_in)` as differentiable inputs and returns gradients for all three.
 This provides two gradient paths across simulation steps: through the **actor network** (obs → policy → ctrl) and through the **physics dynamics** (state → next state).
-The dynamics path has bounded eigenvalues (≈1), preventing the exponential gradient amplification that occurs when only the actor path is available.
+The dynamics path has bounded eigenvalues (~1), preventing the exponential gradient amplification that occurs when only the actor path is available.

 ### Observation and Reward

-Observations `[x, xdot, sin(theta), cos(theta), theta_dot]` and rewards are computed as PyTorch operations on the tensors returned by `WarpSimStep`.
+Each environment computes observations and rewards as PyTorch operations on the (qpos, qvel) tensors returned by `WarpSimStep`.
 This keeps them naturally in the autograd graph with no special handling needed.
+Observation dimensions are environment-specific (e.g., CartPole: 5D, Ant: 37D including height, quaternion, velocities, joint angles, and heading alignment).

 ### Multi-World Batching